bschreck/deep.sh/CONTRIBUTING.rst

 -----------------------------------
 Procedure for modifying the website
 -----------------------------------
-The xonsh website source files are located in the ``docs`` directory.
+The deepsh website source files are located in the ``docs`` directory.
 A developer first makes necessary changes, then rebuilds the website locally by executing the command::